 ELECTRONIC PARKING BRAKE

-To confirm that the electronic parking brake is applied, the message “Parking brake on” and warning light } on the instrument panel and warning light 2 on the switch 1 light up.
+To confirm that the electronic parking brake is applied, the message “Parking Brake ON” and warning light } on the instrument panel and warning light 2 on the switch 3 light up.

-After the engine is switched off, indicator light 2 goes out several minutes after the electronic parking brake has been applied and indicator light } goes out when the vehicle is locked.
+After the engine is switched off, indicator light 2 goes out several minutes after the assisted parking brake has been applied and indicator light } goes out when the vehicle is locked.

 - with the engine running: when the driver’s door is opened;

-- with the engine switched off (eg. when the engine stalls): when a front door is opened.
+- with the engine off: when a front door is opened.

 Assisted release of the parking brake